-"Tommy that's what you get for messing around with nature man.
-I told you look: God created Adam and Eve, not Adam and weave!"
+I told you, look: God created Adam and Eve, not Adam and Weave!"

-In these progressive modern times, ludicrous amounts of money is spent on head surgery, dangerously acidic products, scalp burning and prescription drugs but these old school characters will just get a wig, toupe, weave or extension to disguise their hairy issues.
+In these progressive modern times, ludicrous amounts of money are spent on head surgery, dangerously acidic products, scalp burning and prescription drugs but these old school characters will just get a wig, toupee, weave or extension to disguise their hairy issues.
 Of course the issue never really goes away.
-Characters tend to be fiercely protective of their fake hair, constantly deny the that it is not actually growing from their head or the frequent butt of jokes to other characters who do not respect their efforts.
-Any kind of fake hair drama is an example though.
-Contrast: Bald of Evil
+Characters tend to be fiercely protective of their fake hair, constantly deny the that it is not actually growing from their head, or become the frequent butt of jokes to other characters who do not respect their efforts.
+Any kind of fake hair drama is an example, though.

 - Superhero Movie had Charles Xavier's wife reveal the Invisible Woman's presence by ripping out her weave, which became visible when separated from her head.

-- The governor in Pirates Of The Caribbean: Curse of the Black Pearl was a complete non combatant, until the pirates tried to steal his wig (note that it's a "judge" wig, the kind people in power wear even when they have hair).
+- The governor in Pirates of the Caribbean: The Curse of the Black Pearl was a complete non-combatant, until the pirates tried to steal his wig (note that it's a "judge" wig, the kind people in power wear even when they have hair).

 - At the climax of Hook, the adult Peter Pan removes Captain Hook's wig with his sword during their sword fight, revealing him to be mostly bald with some gray hair.